ronitagarwala01/Top-Op/readme.md

 The models are mad inside the models notebook

+Testing with the smaller dataset is done in the test_models notebook.

 The data is generated from the modified topopt_plotlib.py where it has been changed to generate random 'psuedo' problem statements and save each iteration as mentioned above

 Model check points are saved in the designated folder.
 Work has been put into ensuring an easy creation and training of multiple different model types.
 Extra work will be needed if the data format for a model changes